Ahish9009/ash/README.md

 `
 # Features
 - Supports semi-colon separated commands
+  - Eg. `ls ; cd ..; echo`
 - Supports multiple piping
+  - Eg. `ls | cat | tail -3`
 - Supports input & output redirection
+  - Eg. `cat < inp > out`
 - Allows job control/process management
   - Jobs can be run in the foreground or background
+  - Background jobs can be brought to the foreground and vice versa
+  - Process exit status is displayed on termination of a background job
 - Stores command history
 - Handles/traps signals
+  - `CTRL-Z` sends the job(s) in the foreground to the background
+  - `CTRL-C` terminates the current foreground job
+- Previous commands can be recalled using the `up arrow key`
+  - The *n<sup>th</sup>* command can be recalled by pressing the `up arrow key` *n* times and hitting `enter`

 # Built-in Commands

+The following commands are built into the shell:

 ### ls
 ###### Usage: